DNL-Z/docs-cheat-sheet/Node-js/Node-js.md

 ---

-## 🌐 REST API Fundamentals
+## 🌐 REST API - Fundamentals

 ### What is a REST API?

-REST (Representational State Transfer) is an architectural style for designing networked applications.
+**REST** (Representational State Transfer) is an architectural style for designing networked applications.
 A REST API uses HTTP requests to access and manipulate resources.

 **Key principles:**
 - Stateless communication